Log Details¶

 __truncated_number |

-On the log details page, if the current log has been split into multiple parts, a View Complete Log button will appear in the upper right corner.
-Clicking this button will open a new page listing all related logs based on the split order, and the page will highlight the selected log with color to help locate upstream and downstream.
+On the log details page, if the current log is split into multiple logs, a View Complete Log button will appear in the upper right corner.
+Clicking this button will open a new page listing all related logs in the order of the split.
+The page will also highlight the log selected before the jump with color for quick navigation to upstream and downstream logs.

 Obsy AI Error Analysis¶

-Guance provides the ability to automatically parse error logs.
-It uses large models to automatically extract key information from logs and combines online search engines and operations knowledge bases to quickly analyze possible causes of failures and provide preliminary solutions.
+Guance provides the ability to parse error logs with one click.
+It uses a large model to automatically extract key information from the logs, combines it with online search engines and operation knowledge bases, quickly analyzes possible fault causes, and provides preliminary solutions.

-; - Click on a single data entry to expand the details page;
+Click a single data entry to expand the details page;

-- Click the Obsy AI Error Analysis in the upper right corner;
+Click Obsy AI Error Analysis in the upper right corner;

 Error Details¶